iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="registernodes"></a>
 # **RegisterNodes**
-> RegisterNodesResponseMessage RegisterNodes (RegisterNodesRequestMessage? registerNodesRequestMessage = null)
+> RegisterNodesResponse RegisterNodes (RegisterNodesRequest? registerNodesRequest = null)